aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/rows-and-columns/autofit-rows-and-columns/autofit-rows-for-merged-cells/_index.md

 {{% alert color="primary" %}}

-Microsoft Excel provides a feature that allows you to auto-size the height of a cell according to its content.
-The feature is called auto-fit rows.
-Microsoft Excel doesn't set auto-fit operation on merged cells natively.
-Sometimes the feature becomes vital for a user who really needs to implement auto-fit rows on merged cells too.
+Microsoft Excel provides a feature that allows you to auto‑size the height of a cell according to its content.
+The feature is called auto‑fit rows.
+Microsoft Excel doesn't support auto‑fit on merged cells natively.
+Sometimes the feature becomes vital for a user who really needs to implement auto‑fit rows on merged cells as well.

 {{% /alert %}}

-## **How to use AutoFitMergedCellsType for autofitting rows**
+## **How to use AutoFitMergedCellsType for auto‑fitting rows**
 Aspose.Cells for Node.js via C++ supports this feature through the [**AutoFitterOptions.autoFitMergedCellsType**](https://reference.aspose.com/cells/nodejs-cpp/autofitmergedcellstype/) API.
-Using this API, it is possible to auto-fit rows in a worksheet including merged cells.
-Here is a list of all possible types of auto fitting merged cells:
+Using this API, it is possible to auto‑fit rows in a worksheet, including merged cells.
+Here is a list of all possible types of auto‑fitting merged cells:

 - None
 - FirstLine
 - LastLine
 - EachLine

-## **Autofit Rows for Merged Cells**
+## **AutoFit Rows for Merged Cells**

-Please see the following code, it creates a workbook object and adds multiple worksheets.
-Use different methods for autofit operations in each worksheet.
+Please see the following code; it creates a workbook object and adds multiple worksheets.
+Different methods are used for auto‑fit operations in each worksheet.
 The screenshot shows the results after the execution of the sample code.

 <br>
 <img src="result.png" width=80% />